-The curriculum contains 18 exercises (three per module), each of which takes 60-90 minutes to complete; however, timeframes can be modified to accommodate a tight schedule.
-The exercises are spread throughout the modules and are designed to be interactive and help participants apply the lessons to real-life situations.

-Facilitators should feel free to change or add details of examples and case studies to make the material more relevant to trainees' experiences in the field.
+The curriculum contains 18 exercises (three per module) which each take from 60-90 minutes to complete, however timeframes can be modified to accommodate a tight schedule.
+The exercises are spread throughout the modules and are designed to be interactive and help participants apply the lessons to real life situations.
+Facilitators should feel free to change or add details to examples and case studies to make the material more relevant to trainees' experiences in the field.

-A more complete description of each lesson and exercise, including the objective, training methods, and duration, is included as Appendix B to the Facilitator's Guide.
+A more complete description of each lesson and exercise, including the objective, training methods, and duration is included as Appendix B to the Facilitator's Guide.
 This information can be used to develop a training agenda.